Site | Region

-The parcel has an elevated rocky sloping rise, among the highest in elevation in the region, with an aspect perfectly suited to creating a superior “Right Bank” merlot.
+The parcel has an elevated rocky sloping rise, surveyed as among the highest in elevation in the region at 110m above sea level, with an aspect perfectly suited to creating a superior Autralian merlot.

 The elements of elevation, multiple clones and soil profiles allow for microclimates within the one site.

-The interplay between a mysterious clay plate and infertile limestone strike a balance to create merlot with great complexity, structure and aromatics.
+The interplay between a plate of clay in the subsoils and limestone bedrock strike a balance to create merlot with complexity, structure and aromatics.